Prevent Endocarditis in your Child

 Keep your child's teeth and gums healthy:

-Bacteria can enter your child's blood through cavities or sores on his gums.
-The bacteria may travel to his heart and cause endocarditis.
+Bacteria can enter your child's blood through cavities or sores on their gums.
+The bacteria may travel to their heart and cause endocarditis.
 Do the following to help prevent cavities and gum sores:

-- Help your child clean his teeth and gums.
+- Help your child clean their teeth and gums.

-- Before your child's teeth come in, clean his gums and mouth with a soft cloth or infant toothbrush once a day.
+- Before your child's teeth come in, clean his or her gums and mouth with a soft cloth or infant toothbrush once a day.

-- If your child is older than 3, brush his teeth twice a day.
-Apply a pea-sized amount of fluoride toothpaste to his toothbrush.
-Help him floss once a day.
-Have your child brush his teeth for at least 2 minutes.
-You may need to help your child brush and floss his teeth until he is 7 or 8.
+- If your child is older than 3, brush his or her teeth twice a day.
+Apply a pea-sized amount of fluoride toothpaste to the toothbrush.
+Help them floss once a day.
+Have your child brush their teeth for at least 2 minutes.
+You may need to help your child brush and floss their teeth until they are 7 or 8.
 Make sure your child spits all of the toothpaste out.
-He does not need to rinse his mouth with water.
-The small amount of toothpaste that stays in his mouth can help prevent cavities.
+Your child does not need to rinse his or her mouth with water.
+The small amount of toothpaste that stays in the mouth can help prevent cavities.

 - Take your child to the dentist.
 Your child should start seeing a dentist at 1 year of age.
-Your child's healthcare provider may instead recommend that he see a dentist within 6 months after his first tooth comes in.
+Your child's healthcare provider may recommend that he or she see a dentist within 6 months after their first tooth comes in.
 After 1 year of age, your child should go to the dentist for a checkup every 6 months.

 - Put only formula or breast milk in your baby's bottle.
-Do not put sweetened drinks, such as juice, in his bottle.
+Do not put sweetened drinks, such as juice, in his or her bottle.
 Limit juice intake to 6 ounces per day.

 - Feed your child healthy foods and drinks.
 Choose foods and drinks that are low in sugar.
 Read food labels to help you choose foods that are low in sugar.
 Limit candy, cookies, and soda.

-Ask your child's healthcare provider if he should take antibiotics before procedures:
+Ask your child's doctor if he or she should take antibiotics before procedures:

-Some procedures may cause bacteria to get into your child's blood and travel to his heart.
+Some procedures may cause bacteria to get into your child's blood and travel to the heart.
 Examples include certain dental procedures, and surgery to remove the tonsils.